RAGBRAI: As RAGBRAI annual event

 After the second year, the ride continued to grow in popularity.
 Michael Gartner, then the editor of the Register, directed John Karras to include the word "Register" in the ride title; thus the RAGBRAI name, with Roman numerals following it, was adopted for RAGBRAI III in 1975 (the 2012 ride was RAGBRAI XL).
-RAGBRAI V, from Onawa to Lansing, was the shortest in RAGBRAI history at 400 mi.
+RAGBRAI V, from Onawa to Lansing, was the shortest in RAGBRAI history at 400 mi until 2026.
 Until 2014, it also had the fewest feet in vertical hill climbing.
-Beginning in 1978, RAGBRAI included a 100-mile century ride to offer a greater challenge.
+Beginning in 1978, RAGBRAI included an optional 100-mile century ride to offer a greater challenge.
 The second day of RAGBRAI IX came to be known as "Soggy Monday" and is generally regarded as the worst weather day in RAGBRAI history.
 To commemorate it, the Register marketed a bicycle patch.
 Beginning with RAGBRAI X, the dates were moved to the last full week in July, starting on Sunday and ending on Saturday.
 This ride was also the last for Donald Kaul as co-host; he had ridden with John Karras on the first ten rides.
 Chuck Offenburger, writer of the Registers "Iowa Boy" column, joined Karras as co-host in 1983.